-- Before class, cover a table with the plastic table cover.
-Place all necessary ingredients and equipment needed to make the muffins on the table.
-Set out only the almost empty bottle of vegetable oil.
-Do not reveal the full bottle until later in the activity. - 2.
+- 1. Before class, cover a table with the plastic table cover.
+Place all necessary ingredients and equipment needed to make the muffins on the table, except for the oil.
+Set out only the nearly empty bottle of oil.
+Do not show the students the full bottle until later in the activity. - 2.
 Let students complete as much of the muffin-making process as possible.
 Guide them in measuring ingredients and mixing the batter. - 3.
-When it's time to add the oil, let the students discover that there isn't enough oil to meet the recipe requirements.
+When it's time to add the oil, let the students discover that there isn't enough oil to meet the recipe requirements. - Oh no!

-Oh no!
 Now what are we going to do?
 (Act frustrated.)
-Well, maybe if we tip the container upside down and wait . . . maybe enough will eventually drip out to make the muffins.
+Well, maybe if we tip the container upside down enough oil will drip out to make the muffins.
 Does that sound like a good idea?
 No?
 Well, I guess we don't get to make muffins then.
 There just isn't enough oil.
 (Allow students to complain or be disappointed for a few moments.
 Then pull out the full bottle of oil.)
 Oh!
 Now I remember.
+I brought another full container of oil! - 4.
+Finish mixing the muffins and pour the batter into muffin tins.
+Bake the muffins while you continue with the lesson.
+Have an adult helper keep track of the muffins as they bake and retrieve them when they are done.
+Or set the batter aside and have pre-baked muffins with you.

-I brought another full container of oil!
-Teacher Tip The muffins may finish baking before the end of the Bible study.
+The muffins may finish baking before the end of the Bible study.
 Consider allowing the students to eat the muffins toward the end of the lesson or during the Session Application.
 Otherwise, you could send them home with the students.
 If you have students with food allergies, consider having a snack option available for them as well.